 The court can change the order in the allocation of responsibilities based upon finding a change would be in the best interest of the minor.
 The parties may also agree to a modification.
 It is also possible that a minor of sufficient maturity to give their sound judgment may communicate to the court, and the court can rule in favor of the child's residential preference.
 In this situation, the court will determine whether any improper influences may affect the minor's preference.

 The legal team at Sekella Law, PLLC has served New Hampshire area for years, and has helped many clients in pursuing modification.
-Contact our team today for complimentary case review.
+Contact our team today for preliminary case review.

 Call (603) 686-7229 now to get personalized attention